 In Tucson, highly recommend visiting Arizona-Sonora Desert Museum, Mt.
 Lemmon Scenic Byway, Sabino Canyon, Pima Air and Space Museum, Saguaro National Park, Madera Canyon, Catalina State Park, and Tucson Mountain Park.

-In Mesa, must-see include Usery Mountain Regional Park, Commemorative Air Force Museum, Arizona Museum of Natural History, Mesa Arts Center, Usery Mountain Regional Park, Riverview Park, Rose Garden at Mesa Community College, Uptown Jungle Fun Park or Desert Trails Park for some outdoors.
+In Mesa, must-sees include Usery Mountain Regional Park, Commemorative Air Force Museum, Arizona Museum of Natural History, Mesa Arts Center, Usery Mountain Regional Park, Riverview Park, Rose Garden at Mesa Community College, Uptown Jungle Fun Park or Desert Trails Park for some outdoors.

-2 hours away from Mesa, you can visit Sedona and following bewitching places.
+2 hours away from Mesa, you can visit Sedona and the following bewitching places.
 Chapel of the Holy Cross, Bell Rock, Cathedral Rock, Broken Arrow Trail, Devil’s Bridge Trail, and Oak Creek Canyon and Retreat and Heal